-To account for these considerations, we enrich the baseline framework by adding an accept-ability correspondence that specifies, for each state of the world, the set of allocations that the designer wishes to ensure, if up to k agents deviate from the profiles that are consistent with the solution concept at that state.
+To account for these considerations, we enrich the baseline framework by adding an acceptability correspondence that specifies, for each state of the world, the set of allocations that the designer wishes to ensure, if up to k agents deviate from the profiles that are consistent with the solution concept at that state.
 The resulting notion of Safe Implementation thus requires that, besides achieving implementation, a safe mechanism should also ensure that outcomes arising from up to k deviations are still acceptable to the designer.
 Besides the illustrative examples above, this notion provides a flexible framework to study a variety of robustness notions, related to a mechanism's safety and resilience properties, and it may also accommodate important and understudied problems within the implementation literature, such as the case of state-dependent feasible outcomes (see, e.g., Postlewaite and Wettstein 1989), limited commitment on the designer's part (see Example 1 below), a variety of robustness concerns, behavioral considerations, and others.

-This modeling change, however, raises a number of challenges and conceptual innovations.
-In particular, the fact that both the SCC and the acceptability correspondence depend on the state of the world opens the door to a non-trivial interplay between the various elements of the model.
-This is due to the tension between the necessity to elicit the state of the world, the outcomes that need to be implemented, and the punishments that the designer can use to discipline agents' behavior, which are state-dependent themselves.
-Intuitively, if achieving standard (i.e., non-safe) implementation can be thought of as providing agents with the incentives to reveal the state, through a suitable scheme of punishments and rewards, Safe Implementation implies that the punishments that can be used are themselves restricted by the very information they are designed to extract.
+This modeling change, however, raises a number of challenges.
+These are due to a tension between the eliciation of the state of the world, the outcomes that need to be implemented, and the punishments that the designer can use to discipline agents' behavior, which are state-dependent themselves.
+Intuitively, if achieving standard (i.e., non-safe) implementation can be thought of as providing agents with the incentives to reveal the state, through a suitable scheme of punishments and rewards, with Safe Implementation the punishments that can be used are restricted by the very information they are designed to extract.
 Hence, not only must agents be given the incentives to induce socially desirable allocations, but also to reveal which prizes and punishments can be used to achieve this task.